erinbuckels/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Erin Buckels is an Assistant Professor of Psychology.
-She leads the **Dark Personality Research Lab** at the University of Winnipeg.
-Dr. Buckels and her collaborators use a combination of survey and experimental methods to explore the psychological underpinnings of cruel and aggressive behaviors.
+As the director of the **Dark Personality Research Lab** at the University of Winnipeg, Dr. Buckels uses a combination of survey and experimental methods to explore the psychological underpinnings of cruelty toward others.
 Much of her research has focused on the so-called 'Dark Tetrad' of personality: subclinical sadism, psychopathy, narcissism, and Machiavellianism.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "media/Erin_Buckels_CV.pdf" "newtab" >}}CV{{< /staticref >}}.